Dree Hemingway: Early life and education

 Dree Louise Crisman Hemingway was born in Sun Valley, Idaho.
-She is the daughter of actress Mariel Hemingway and Stephen Crisman as well as the niece of the late model and actress Margaux Hemingway.
+She is the daughter of actress Mariel Hemingway and Stephen Crisman as well as the niece of the late model and actress Margaux Hemingway, who died by suicide when Dree was 8 years old.
 Author Ernest Hemingway is her great-grandfather on her mother's side.
 She has a younger sister named Langley Fox.

 She grew up in Ketchum, Idaho and attended Ernest Hemingway Elementary School.
 She later moved to California and lived in Westlake Village.
 She attended Oaks Christian High School for two and a half years and then dropped out to pursue her modelling career.
 She was presented as a debutante at the Bal des débutantes in Paris, France in 2003.

 Modeling career

 In March 2009, Hemingway debuted at the fall/winter 09–10 catwalk show for Givenchy in Paris.
 In June 2009, she walked in the Calvin Klein resort show in New York.
 In September 2009, she opened the Topshop spring/summer 2010 show in London.

 In January 2010, she became the new face of the Gianfranco Ferré advertising campaign.
 Later that year, she fronted a new advertising campaign for the Salvatore Ferragamo perfume Attimo.
 She was photographed by Bryan Adams for the spring 2011 issue of Zoo Magazine.

 Hemingway has also walked for Shiatzy Chen, House of Holland, Karl Lagerfeld, Giles, Chanel, and Rue du Mail shows.
 She has also done campaigns for Gucci, Jean Paul Gaultier, Valentino, H&M, Chanel, Paco Rabanne, and A.Y.
 Not Dead.
-She has also done editorials for Harper's Bazaar, i-D, V, W, Numéro, and multiple national editions of Vogue.
+She has also done covers and editorials for Harper's Bazaar, i-D, V, W, Numéro, and multiple national editions of Vogue.

 In January 2014, Hemingway was the first significant Instagram plug for a crochet bikini created in Brazil but claimed by a Turkish entrepreneur and branded as a "kiini".

 Hemingway is the Playboy Playmate in the March 2016 issue of Playboy, making her a second-generation Playboy model.